akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 We get a masked image $$b^m = b \circ m$$ by applying the mask to the image (via element-wise multiplication $$\circ$$), and extract representation $$z_b^m$$.
 At the end, in addition to updating the encoder's parameters, we also update the parameters of the masking neural net by maximizing the loss L with respect to $$\phi$$.

 That's it!
 It's simple, isn't it?
-A really cool thing is that is works with many different SSL objectives (we tried BYOL, SimCLR, and SimSiam), and it improves representation learning performance on every dataset and task we tried.
+A really cool thing is that is works with many different RFL objectives (we tried BYOL, SimCLR, and SimSiam), and it improves representation learning performance on every dataset and task we tried.
 Additionally, ADIOS improves robustness to non-adversarial attacks (e.g., changing the background behind an object), presumably due to decreasing sensitivity to spurious correlations (these are often masked separately from the object due to the correlation structure discussed above).

 # How Does Masking Apply to Reconstruction-Free Learning (RFL)?